Color Glass Condensate meets High Twist Expansion: Summary and Outlook

 We identify that the culprit of the mismatch between both frameworks is the absence of the longitudinal sub-eikonal phases in the CGC formalism which mediate the transition between incoherent and coherent scattering, the so-called LPM effect.
 In Sec.\,\ref{sec:CGC-sub-eik} we revisit the direct photon production in the CGC by bringing back sub-eikonal phases that keep explicit the dependence on the longitudinal momentum $x$ carried by each gluon from the target.
 This required the expansion of the CGC effective vertices (light-like Wilson lines) in terms of the classical gauge field and re-inserting the phases neglected in the eikonal approximation.
 We then consider single, double and the interference of single-triple scattering contributions to direct photon production, and explicitly show that the twist expansion of these results perfectly matches the results of the high twist expansion at twist-4.
+A more comprehensive approach would entail considering the next-to-next-to-eikonal (NNEik) corrections (e.g. finite size of the shockwave, sub-leading components of the gauge field, dependence of the light-cone time) to the CGC and perform the collinear expansion.
+By including sub-eikonal phases we have taken into account the finite extent of the shockwave, namely, that emissions are allowed between nuclear scatterings (LPM effect).
+Furthermore, the full NNEik calculation will take into account the transverse component of the gauge field (in addition to $A^+$) allowing us to explicitly recover the full field strength tensor.
+We defer the full NNEik to future studies.

 The approach presented in this paper can be applied to other processes in proton-nucleus collisions at RHIC and the LHC, as well as deep inelastic scattering off nuclei at the Electron-Ion Collider.
 In the future, it would be interesting to explore the matching at all twists by constructing an effective propagator that resum multiple interactions to all orders while keeping the sub-eikonal phase, potentially allowing us to bridge the gap between dilute and dense regions of hadronic matter.
 Furthermore, we leave for future work the exploration of the interplay between different QCD evolution equations of the CGC, the HT formalism, as well as their transition regime (for a recent development at leading twist see \cite{Mukherjee:2023snp}).
 We hope the present work can serve as a basis to incorporate saturation effects in the initial state into event generators such as HIJING \cite{Gyulassy:1994ew} and eHIJING \cite{Ke:2023xeo} based on the high-twist expansion formalism and capture final state interaction effects.